Early Cancer Warning Signs: 5 Symptoms You Shouldn't Ignore

 Noticing one of the following symptoms doesn’t mean you have cancer.
-But to be safe, Johns Hopkins surgical oncologist Nita Ahuja, M.D., asks you not to ignore these five symptoms.
-They’re important enough to tell your doctor about.
+But to be safe, talk to your doctor about these five signs and symptoms.

 When you lose weight for no reason, call your doctor.
 A loss of 10 pounds or more could be nothing to worry about.
 However, in rare cases, it may be the first sign of cancer.

 This isn’t fatigue similar to how you feel after a long day of work or play.
-The extreme fatigue that doesn’t get better with rest can be an early sign of cancer.
+Extreme fatigue that doesn’t get better with rest can be an early sign of cancer.

 Cancer uses your body’s nutrients to grow and advance, so those nutrients are no longer replenishing your body.
 This “nutrient theft” can make you feel extremely tired.

 There are lots of underlying causes of fatigue, many of them not cancer-related.
 If your symptoms are severe enough to affect your quality of life, call your doctor.

 Fever can be a common symptom of colds and the flu, and clears up on its own.

 Certain characteristics of recurring fever can foretell a possible cancer connection.
 You should pay particular attention if:

 - You have no other signs of infection.